cthist2/CSC_4330/FitTigerLife_ProjectManagementDocument.md

 I missed one meeting on 11/16 for discussing the SRS document because I had a test the next day.
 Because I missed the meeting, I put together a basic markdown document that would later be used by the technical writers as a template for the actual document.

 ###### ~Cort Fitzpatrick: Lead Graphics Design Specialist, Co-Head User Interface Designer, Secondary Tester
+I attended all of the meetings except for one of them I missed due to food poisoning.
+I helped create some of the user interface and also came up with the idea to graph the data that the app records which gives the user a visual representation of their activity.
+I tested the application out with the emulator on Android Studio making sure that everything was functional and worked properly.
+I would say my most significant contribution was to the aesthetic and design of the application.
+I designed a creative theme with fonts and logos for the application that would have surely appealed to a potential user.
+Although I was not able to introduce this contribution into the application by the time of the presentation I did enjoy and learn from doing it anyway.

 ###### ~Charles Thistlethwaite: Co-Head User Interface Designer, Primary Tester, Crowdsourcing Lead
 Towards the beginning of the project I helped conceptualize how the main activities of the app would function, the weight lifting activity was my primary focus.
 Throughout the semester, I assisted Robin and Triston in the document meetings.
 Lastly, I created the bulk of the presentation’s PowerPoint slides.
 I attended all of our groups meetings throughout the semester.